DEnigma1996/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task3: Create a script that counts the number of directories in the PATH. task4:e a script that lists environment variables.
 Task5: Create a script that lists all local variables and environment variables, and functions.
+Task6:Create a script that creates a new local variable.